hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/pike_place.jpg" alt="pike_place_market" class="image">
 	<div class="middle">
 		<div class="text">
 			<p>You'd have to get up on the earlier side to see them throw the fish, but even if you don't, <a href="http://pikeplacemarket.org/" target="_blank">Pike Place Market</a> is still worth a visit.
-You can find just about anything in there, from arts and crafts, to food, flowers, postcards, and <a href="https://ellenos.com/" target="_blank">Ellenos yogurt</a> (keep an eye out for free samples!).
-Pike Place Market is also where you can find the infamous <a href="https://en.wikipedia.org/wiki/Gum_Wall" target="_blank">Gum Wall</a>, which is, well, a wall full of gum.
+You can find just about anything in there, including food, flowers, postcards, [Orna's pottery](https://www.orna-pottery.com/), and <a href="https://ellenos.com/" target="_blank">Ellenos yogurt</a> (keep an eye out for free samples!).
+Pike Place Market is also home to the infamous <a href="https://en.wikipedia.org/wiki/Gum_Wall" target="_blank">Gum Wall</a>, which is, well, a wall full of gum.
 Yum.</p>
 		</div>
 	</div>
 </div>